 There are currently three primary treatment options for people with Grave’s disease.
 These include medication, surgery, and radioiodine therapy.

 Surgery aims to remove the thyroid gland to prevent the overproduction of hormones.
-Aside from the normal risks associated with surgery, this Grave’s disease treatment has another significant drawback; a lack of thyroid hormones (hypothyroidism) is just as problematic as hyperthyroidism.
+Aside from the general risks associated with surgery, this Grave’s disease treatment has another significant drawback; a lack of thyroid hormones (hypothyroidism) is just as problematic as hyperthyroidism.
 Unfortunately, this is the result of removing the thyroid.
 However, doctors generally consider hypothyroidism easier to treat than the hyperthyroidism that Grave’s disease causes.

 Finally, the most common Grave’s disease treatment in the USA is radioiodine therapy.
 This technique uses radioactive iodine to destroy the cells that produce TSH.
 As with surgery, it induces a state of hypothyroidism, which doctors must then treat accordingly.